Military police enforce driving ban in snow-stricken Buffalo

 The U.S. Department of Transportation said it will look into Southwest Airlines flight cancellations that left travelers stranded at airports across the country amid the winter storm.
 Many airlines were forced to call off flights, but Southwest was by far the leader.

 Peltz reported from New York.
-Contributing to this report were Associated Press journalists Heather Hollingsworth in Kansas City, Missouri; Julie Walker in New York; and Mike Schneider in Orlando, Florida.
+Associated Press journalists Heather Hollingsworth in Kansas City, Missouri, and Julie Walker in New York contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.